Gary Yourofsky: 2002–2005: PETA sponsorship

-2005–present: Leaving PETA and continued activism
+2005–present: leaving PETA and continued activism

 Yourofsky was invited to give a talk on "Ethical Veganism" to a class at University of Southern Indiana on April 2, 2007.
 The university handbook contained a provision that outside speakers must "not advocate violation of any federal or state law", and a professor at the university presented material from Yourofsky's website that he found to be infringing that policy to the university provost, resulting in the cancellation of Yourofsky's talk.
 After objections from free speech advocates at the school, the policy was revised and Yourofsky gave his talk.

 Part of Yourofsky's well-known speech on veganism was featured in the 2012 anti-speciesism movie, The Superior Human?

 Yourofsky visited Israel in September 2012 and was interviewed by Israeli television Channel 2.
 Lectures scheduled for Yourofsky in public schools were canceled by the Israeli Ministry of Education.
 Nobel Prize laureate J.M.
 Coetzee commented, "Children are naturally sensitive.
 They can easily be shocked and disturbed by spectacles of gross cruelty.
 It is therefore understandable that education authorities in Israel should be reluctant to allow animal advocates like Mr Yourofsky access to the classroom.
 On the other hand, there is an argument to be made that the treatment of animals by the food industry is so excessively heartless, and such an affront to natural justice, that we who by our silence tacitly consent to these outrages deserve to be shocked out of our sleep.
 In the long run, Mr Yourofsky may well be doing us a larger moral service by confronting us, including the most sensitive of us, by the spectacle of the crimes we participate in."

-Yourofsky's website states that he has given 2,388 lectures to more than 60,000 people at 178 schools.